0xShun/0xShun/README.md

 📌 LF other nerds who are interested in collaborating on a research project or software project.
 Contact me if you'd like to discover something together :>

 🎮 Played some CTFs and practice labs on platforms such as [Cyberdefenders](https://cyberdefenders.org/p/m1cx), [BlueTeamLabs.Online](https://blueteamlabs.online/public/user/aea03fbb77f37ab350c70b), [LetsDefend](https://app.letsdefend.io/user/shun), [TryHackMe](https://tryhackme.com/p/5hun) and others.
-My profiles on said platforms can be found here: [Profiles](https://linktr.ee/m1cx)
+If u wanna play together, PM me on any platform, heck even email is fine.

   ### Socials 💬

 - 💬 <a href="mailto:shawnmichaelsudaria@proton.me">Protonmail</a>